maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

     if (Event.Shooter == Event.Victim) {
       Events::Invalid(Event);

-Basically if the player hit himself (with the `Arrow` or the `Nucleus` for example), we tell the server to disregard this event (and so to ignore all the damage and effects) with the `Discard(Event)` instruction.
+Basically if the player hit himself (with the `Arrow` or the `Nucleus` for example), we tell the server to disregard this event (and so to ignore all the damage and effects) with the `Events::Invalid(Event)` instruction.

         } else {
             Event.Victim.Armor -= Event.Damage;